bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Sanket: 00:32:36

 No, no.
-I mean, my understanding is that in Lightning implementations you already have that deployed everywhere and to change the way in which you negotiate HTLCs and is not only like just a script problem but a network layer problem probably requires much more of an engineering effort to get it through and I think they're like with the new implementations they were discussing it on the mailing list thread about whether they can adopt miniscript, like miniscript supported, or many script descriptors, or miniscript scripts, and that would be really great if they adopted.
+I mean, my understanding is that in Lightning implementations you already have that deployed everywhere and to change the way in which you negotiate HTLCs and is not only like just a script problem but a network layer problem.
+Probably requires much more of an engineering effort to get it through and I think they're like with the new implementations they were discussing it on the mailing list thread about whether they can adopt miniscript, like miniscript supported, or miniscript descriptors, or miniscript scripts, and that would be really great if they adopted.

 ## Miniscript uses